akinaka-dd/image-patch/README.md

 Labels can be assigned from 0 to 20, and each rectangle is drawn in a corresponding color on the image.

 ## View and display options
+Use the "Zoom" button to zoom in and out (via +/- controls or a dropdown menu).
+Adjust line thickness with "LW" and font size with "FS".

 ## Managing cropped regions